Algorithms

 - A tool for converting a transaction database to a sequence database

-- A tool for converting a text file to a sequence database (each sentences becomes a sequence)
+- A tool for converting a text file to a sequence database (each sentence becomes a sequence)

-- A tool for converting a sequence database in various formats (CSV, KOSARAK, BMS, IBM...) to a sequence database in SPMF format
+- A tool for converting a sequence database in various formats (CSV, KOSARAK, BMS, IBM…) to SPMF format

-- A tool for converting a transaction database in various formats (CSV...) to a transaction database in SPMF format
+- A tool for converting a transaction database in various formats (CSV…) to SPMF format

 - A tool for converting time-series to a sequence database